Assassin’s Creed Odyssey Prologue

-This Assassin’s Creed Odyssey Prologue is, of course, what you step into upon starting the game Assassin’s Creed Odyssey.
+Assassin’s Creed Odyssey Prologue is what you step into upon entering the game Assassin’s Creed Odyssey.
+It’s where you learn initial battle mechanics and set the pace for the open world gameplay.

 The battlefield